MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### Find and request data

-Analysts consult data marketplaces/catalogs to discover relevant datasets.
+Analysts consult data marketplaces/catalogs to discover relevant data products.

 - If the data asset can't be found or doesn't exist, then analysts open a support ticket with integration ops.
 Integration ops assist with finding the dataset or add the request to their backlog to assess it in another development cycle.